ryantz/pipex/README.md

-*This project has been created as part of the 42 curriculum by ryatan

 # PIPEX

+> *Created as part of the 42 curriculum by ryatan*

 ## Description

-This project focuses on handling pipes in the format equivalent to:
+This project replicates the shell pipe behaviour:

 ```shell
 < file1 cmd1 | cmd2 > file2
 ```

-Where `file1` and `file2` are filenames, and `cmd1` and `cmd2` are shell commands with their parameters.
+Where `file1` and `file2` are filenames, and `cmd1` / `cmd2` are shell commands with their parameters.

 ---

 ## Allowed Functions

 ### File Operations

 | Function | Description |
 |----------|-------------|
 | `open()` | Open a file |